Braves vs. Marlins Player Props Betting Odds

 Arraez Stats

-- Arraez has five doubles, a triple, a home run, 14 walks and 11 RBI (39 total hits).
+- Arraez has 40 hits with five doubles, a triple, a home run, 14 walks and 11 RBI.
 He's also stolen one base.

-- Arraez has recorded a base hit in four straight games.
-During his last five outings he is hitting .412 with three walks and two RBI.
+- Arraez will look for his sixth straight game with a hit in this contest.
+During his last five outings he is batting .500 with three walks and two RBI.

 Arraez Recent Games